Aetopia/Lunar-Client-Lite-Launcher/README.md

 [![image.png](https://i.postimg.cc/MTY4GWm1/image.png)](https://postimg.cc/34d9SQ6w)

 Here, you can set up a Custom Launch Directory for LC 1.7-1.17 by clicking on `✎`.
-Enabling the `Disable Cosmetic Textures` toggle can reduce LC's startup time and also fixes the `"Title Screen Freeze upon Launch"` issue.
+Enabling the `Disable Cosmetic Textures` toggle can reduce LC's startup time and also fixes the `"Title Screen Freeze upon Launch/Not Responding upon Launch"` issue.
 Enabling this option will not load cosmetic textures.
 This change is client sided only.
 Click on the `Save` button to save your settings.